Welcome to Famous Historic Buildings

 Generally, Ron is happy for the photographs to be used, providing it is for non-commercial use and permission is gained before-hand: Although his copyright must be acknowledged.

-If you would like to contact us to send us any comments about site content, please click on the link below and complete the form.
+If you would like to contact us to send us any comments about site content, please click on this link and complete the form.
+Please do not use it for marketing purposes.